XHEN-FM

 XHEN-FM is a radio station on 100.3 FM in Torreón, Coahuila, Mexico.
 The station is owned by Grupo Imagen and carries its Imagen Radio news/talk format.

 History

 XHEN received its concession on August 31, 1990.
-It was awarded to the successors of Emilio Nassar Hamze, whose initials are enshrined in its callsign.
+It was awarded to the successors of Emilio Nassar Hamze, whose initials are enshrined in its call sign.
 Nassar had been the ex-president of CIRT, the Mexican National Chamber of the Radio and Television Industry, and so was his son, Emilio Nassar Rodríguez.
+The family's Multimundo station group also owned three stations in Guanajuato and Querétaro: XHMIG-FM, XHOZ-FM, and XHOE-FM.

-In 1997, XHEN was sold to Multimundo de Torreón, S.A. de C.V., and in 2006, most of Multimundo was acquired by Grupo Imagen, including its stations in Torreón, Querétaro and San Miguel de Allende.
+Originally known as Ultra 100.3, the station changed names to Kiss FM in the early 2000s.
+On June 1, 2007, most of Multimundo was acquired by Grupo Imagen.
+XHEN-FM became RMX, a pop and rock format used by XHAV-FM in Guadalajara, until switching to the Imagen Radio news/talk format in the early 2010s.